Tower Arch Moab: Utah Trail In Arches National Park

 There are lots of these cairns along the Tower Arch trail, so it makes navigation a bit easier.

-The difficulty level of this hike really depends on how hot it is when you go.
-A blistering hot day will make this hike moderate.
+Like many hikes in Arches, the difficulty level of this hike kind of depends on how hot it is when you go.
+A blistering hot day will make things tougher.

 The sign at the trailhead saying ‘minor ups and downs’ is a bit misleading.
 The trail is uphill both ways, with a fair amount of elevation gain for such a short hike.

-It’s still short though, and only took me about 45 minutes each way.
+It’s still pretty short though, and only took me about 45 minutes each way.

 One of the last parts of the trail near the arch is an uphill slog through loose sand, which can be extra challenging on a hot day.